msel-source/pymef/readme.md

 ```bash
 python setup.py install
 ```
-(Note: Will be available through pip in the future)
+(Note: Will be available through pip in the future.)

 Documentation
 -------------

-Documentation of mef library can be found [here](http://msel.mayo.edu/research.html)
+Documentation of mef library can be found [here](http://msel.mayo.edu/codes.html).

 Support
 -------

-Please report problems to cimbalnik.jan@mayo.edu
+Please report problems to cimbalnik.jan@mayo.edu.

 License
 -------